MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

             - Office Click-to-run
 - Last Intune device check-in completed within the last 28 days.

-See [How to switch Configuration Manager workloads to Intune](https://docs.microsoft.com/mem/configmgr/comanage/how-to-switch-workloads) for more information on how Configuration Manager workloads work.
+For more information on how Configuration Manager workloads work, see [How to switch Configuration Manager workloads to Intune](/mem/configmgr/comanage/how-to-switch-workloads).

 See [Prerequisites](../prepare/windows-autopatch-prerequisites.md) for more details.